 The Dometic blew its competition out of the water in just about every metric.

-This model really impressed us with its ability to control the temperature so well.
+This model really impresses us with its ability to control the temperature so well.
 Our only half-complaint is that when in Fahrenheit mode, the temperature is set in increments of 2º.
 But really, it made no functional difference to the incredible performance we saw from the Dometic.

 An easy to use latch on the lid helps seal in cold temperatures without keeping you from your refreshments.